visionplus-development/android-core-sdk/README.md

     }
 }

-coreDeviceManager.setOnContinuousHeartbeatReceived { state ->
+coreDeviceManager?.setOnContinuousHeartbeatCallback { state ->
     when (state) {
-        is DeviceLimitState.Ok -> {
+        is ConcurrentPlayState.Ok -> {
             // Device Limit Ok, user can proceed or continue playing the video, or leave it empty to do nothing }
-        is DeviceLimitState.Exceeded -> {
+        is ConcurrentPlayState.DeviceLimitExceeded -> {
-            // Device limit exceeded, may prompt user about that }
+            // Device limit exceeded, may prompt user about that
+            // and call coreDeviceManager?.stop() if needed
+        }
-        is DeviceLimitState.Exception -> {
+        is ConcurrentPlayState.Exception -> {
             if (state.exception is SocketException) {
                 // socket exception happen, please do something or leave it empty to do nothing }